liuqivandy/scUnifrac/README.md

 <br>

-Then you need to install bioconductor library limma:
+You can install scUnifrac by:

 	source("https://bioconductor.org/biocLite.R")
-	biocLite("limma")

-Install devtools package if it is not installed:

-	install.packages("devtools")

-Finally you can install scUnifrac by:

-	library(devtools)
-	devtools::install_github("liuqivandy/scUnifrac")
+	biocLite("liuqivandy/scUnifrac")

 <a name="example"/>